 Non-owner is great for people who don’t own a vehicle.
 But there are other situations where it makes a lot of sense.
 For instance, you may even own a car and still need a non-owner policy.
 This is often the case if you don’t use it that often or use other means to get around, such as public transit.

-Non-owner coverage can shield you from having a lapse in insurance.
-A coverage lapse occurs when you go through a period without insurance.
-If you own a registered car, you must have auto coverage.
-Even if you’re not behind the wheel, you could face higher rates when you decide to drive again and get a policy.
-This is because not having coverage while still owning a car tells insurers that you may have driven without insurance.
+A non-owners policy can shield you from having a lapse in coverage.
+If you own a registered car, you must have auto insurance.
+Even if you’re not behind the wheel, you could face higher rates when you decide to drive again and get a new policy.
+This is because not having coverage while still owning a car tells insurers that you may have driven without coverage.
 Non-owner helps you stay covered and save money in the future.

 Reasons to Purchase a Non-Owner Policy